Kennedy Wesley: Club career

 Wesley was selected in the first round (12th overall) of the 2024 NWSL Draft by San Diego Wave FC.
 On February 8, 2024, San Diego signed her to her first professional deal, a two-year contract through 2025.
 She made her club debut in a scoreless draw against Racing Louisville on April 13, starting in place of the injured Naomi Girma.
 Wesley scored her first professional goal on July 20, in a NWSL x Liga MX Femenil Summer Cup match against Bay FC.
 She tallied her first NWSL regular season goal on September 8, scoring San Diego's lone goal in teammate Alex Morgan's final match, a 4–1 defeat to the North Carolina Courage.
 Both her Summer Cup and NWSL goals were header goals from María Sánchez corner kicks.
 In September 2024, Wesley was named the NWSL Rookie of the Month after sporting strong defensive statistics.

 On May 4, 2025, Wesley scored the opening goal in a 2–1 victory over Bay FC.
 It marked her third goal in a row from a María Sánchez corner kick.
 As the season progressed, she continued to earn playing time and, across 12 of the San Diego's first 13 matches of the year, sported the highest average passing accuracy in the squad.
 In August, the Wave re-signed Wesley to a three-year contract lasting through the end of 2028.
 She finished the 2025 season having played in 22 matches as San Diego finished in sixth place and qualified for the playoffs, where they faced off against the Portland Thorns in the quarterfinals.
 Wesley played all 120 minutes of the match and recorded a shot that hit off the crossbar as the Wave lost in extra time, 1–0.

+Wesley kicked off her third professional season on a positive note, earning her first NWSL Team of the Month honor for March 2026 after helping San Diego concede only three goals across their opening four matches.
+On July 4, 2026, she registered her first NWSL assist, passing the ball to Melanie Barcenas in a 2–0 win over Gotham FC.